Boskey/tce-package-guide/workshop/content/exercises/02-install-packages.md

 NOTE: You might see an error message saying `Reconcile Failed...` .
 This is because there are other users going through the tutorial and might have installed another version of cert-manager on the cluster.

+You can similarly select a package from the available list and use `tanzu package install` command to install additional packages.